-ltem Number of Tubskids 2 Number of Aerosol Tubskids 2 Residual Paint Volume (L) 3 Residual Aerosol Paint Volume (L)4 Paint Reuse Volume (L) Total Residual Paint Volume (L) Volume Collected 3,059 18 469,862 2,342 5,548 477,752
+ltem Number of Tubskids 2 Number of Aerosol Tubskids ^{2,3} Residual Paint Volume (L) 4 Residual Aerosol Paint Volume (L) 5 PaintShare Volume (L) Total Residual Paint Volume (L) Volume Collected 3,357 12 466,623 1,360 3,578 471,561

-Table 1: Total Amount of Post-Consumer Paint Collected in 2018
+Table 1: Total Amount of Post-Consumer Paint Collected in 2019

-Table 2 provides the Program's recovery rate in 2018 based on the volume of paint collected as a function of volume of paint sold in Nova Scotia in 2018.
+Table 2 provides the Program's recovery rate in 2019 based on the volume of paint collected as a function of volume of paint sold in Nova Scotia in 2019.

 1 Sales data is reported to Product Care in units.
 For the purpose of this report, sales units are converted to litres using coefficients based on the volume of the most common container size in each product category.
+2 Tubskid dimensions (42" x 42" x 48") with a nominal capacity of 108 one gallon containers.
+The actual number of

-2 Tubskid dimensions (42" x 30" x 48") with a nominal capacity of 108 one gallon containers.
+2 Tubskid dimensions (42" x 42" x 48") with a nominal capacity of 108 one gallon containers.
 The actual number of paint containers per bin varies depending on the mix of paint container sizes, ranging from 250ml - 18.9L capacity.
+3 From July 5, 2019, aerosols were no longer separated from other paint products.
+All paint products were sent in the same tubskids.

-3 Based on a rounded conversion rate of 153.6 L per collection bin derived from the number of tubskids processed and the total residual volume of material generated.
+4 Based on a rounded conversion rate of 139 L per collection bin derived from the number of tubskids processed and the total residual volume of material generated.

-4 Based on a conversion rate of 130.1 L per tubskids derived from calculations made using historic sampling for volume.
+5 Based on a conversion rate of 113.3 L per tubskids derived from calculations made using historic sampling for volume.

 Total

-Sales (litres) 5,534,529
+Sales (litres) 5,583,647

-Residual Recovery Volume (litres) 477,752
+Residual Recovery Volume (litres) 471,561

-Recovery Rate 8.6 %
+Recovery Rate 8.4 %

-Table 2: 2018 Paint Sales, Residual Recovery Volume and Recovery Rate
+Table 2: 2019 Paint Sales, Residual Recovery Volume and Recovery Rate